By Brad Pareso

 When getting your car serviced, ask the shop to examine items that concern you - that funny noise and the blinking light on the dashboard are good places to start.
 Ask them to show you what they see, or don't see.

-- Splurging - ...but don't be stupid about car care.
-If your car doesn't explicitly say it needs premium octane gas, don't waste the extra 25 cents per gallon.
+- Splurging - Don't be lax about car care, but if your car doesn't explicitly say it needs premium octane gas, don't waste the extra 25 cents per gallon.
 Stick to the recommendations in the owner's manual.

 - Not Taking Advantage of Freebies - My native Long Island, NY, recently spent almost $900 million adding a carpool-only lane to our major highway.
 Not only does carpooling cut back on your gas costs, it will let you zip through traffic.